 Here is a sample 3D Column chart with the Z-axis distribution enabled:

-Here you can learn more about the supported types of 3D charts:
+Here is the list of supported 3D charts: